JustTheHero/web_online_store/README.md

   * Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.
   * Users are able to search the desired product/service using a responsible searchbar
   * Users can navigate through different products tabs.
-  * The website include a social media and FAQ tab.

 ## 2. Project Description: